5 Honey Bee Facts that You Probably Never Knew (#4 is Shocking)

-Honey bee mating is a dramatic example of sexual suicide in the insect kingdom (Wikipedia.
-The drones die in the act of mating.
-Honey bee sex intercourse takes place in mid-air.
-The queen flies out in search of mates and the drones swarm around and compete for the chance to mate with their queen.
-Eventually, a successful drone grasps the queen and inserts his penis tightly into the queen's reproductive tract.
+Eventually, a successful drone grasps the queen and inserts his penis tightly into the queen’s reproductive tract.
 The explosive force from the ejaculation causes the tip of his penis to rupture and be ripped off from its body and left behind inside the queen.
-The drone falls to the gound and dies quickly.
+The drone falls to the ground and dies quickly.
 The queen mates with about a dozen of drones in just one nuptial flight and normally will have enough sperm to be stored in her sperm pouch to fertilize all the eggs for the rest of her life (The Biology of the Honey Bee, Harvard University Press. p.
 41).

 Each hive can have only one queen bee.
 When a hive gets too crowded with too many bees, the queen bee lays some special eggs that will hatch into new queen bees.
 The queen then sends out bees to scout for a new home.
 When a place is found, she leaves the old hive and is followed by a swarm of worker bees.
 Meanwhile, when the new queen bees emerge in the old hive, the strongest new queen bee destroys the other queens, as there can only be one queen in each hive.